ManApart/quest-command/notes.md

 - Boss that you fight by climbing, hitting, getting thrown off, taking fall damage, repeating
 - Attack direction should use previous target
 - Individual health for body parts, can't use parts that don't have health?
-- Do more AI work.
-  - Rat should only attack with low aim

 Maybe attack listeners delegate to battle to be told if to execute or not.
 Battle either stores them and re-fires them after start cost / time it takes to attack, or it fires them itself when its time?
 Or break out into Attack Start and Attack commands.